kenwdelong/stability-utils/README.md

 If you want just a single-threaded, single-connection source (just for testing) use the SimpleHttpClientStrategy instead of the Pooled one.

-# EhCache Util
+# EhCache Utilities

 There are a couple of classes for helping with EhCache.

-First the EhcacheJmxBootstrapper registers the EhCache caches with JMX.
+First the `EhcacheJmxBootstrapper` registers the EhCache caches with JMX.
 The `ManagementService` provided with EhCache needs the `CacheManager`, but when the `CacheManager` is instantiated and managed by Hibernate, I don't see how to get the reference to it for the `ManagementService` constructor.
 So this bean runs as a Spring bean with a `@PostConstruct` method that registers all the caches.